 In December 2012, the first municipal elections in the country's history took place.
 Previously only Muscat had a (fully appointed) municipal council.
-According to the new municipal councils law, the eleven councils (one per governorate) have an appointed chairman and deputy chairman along with their elected members.
+According to the new municipal councils' law, the eleven councils (one per governorate) have an appointed chairman and deputy chairman along with their elected members.
 Municipal councils enjoy advisory powers only.
-They give recommendations on municipal services, such as infrastructure, health provisions, environmental protection, local taxes, etc. Performance of democratic institutions
+They give recommendations on municipal services, such as infrastructure, health provisions, environmental protection, local taxes, et cetera.
+The second municipal elections in the country took place in 2016.

+Performance of democratic institutions